F-Stack/f-stack/dpdk/doc/guides/nics/ixgbe.rst

 There is no change to PMD API.
 The RX/TX handler are the only two entries for vPMD packet I/O.
 They are transparently registered at runtime RX/TX execution if all condition checks pass.

-1. To date, only an SSE version of IX GBE vPMD is available.

 Some constraints apply as pre-conditions for specific optimizations on bulk packet transfers.
 The following sections explain RX and TX constraints in the vPMD.